Limited-Time Deals | 100-Night Home Trial | Fast U.S. Shipping | 10-Year Warranty

 Metric Score Remarks

-Support 4.4 Most stable under hips and midsection across sleep positions
+Support 4.4 Most stable under the hips and midsection

-Cooling 4.0 Less heat buildup feel than the foam-only option
+Cooling 4.0 Less heat buildup than the foam-only model

-Motion Isolation 3.9 Controlled, though bigger movements were easier to detect
+Motion Isolation 3.9 Controlled, but bigger shifts are easier to notice

-Edge Support 4.2 More secure for edge sitting and sleeping near the perimeter
+Edge Support 4.2 More secure for sitting and sleeping near the side

-Overall Score 4.1 The most versatile performer, especially for combo sleepers and couples
+Overall Score 4.1 The most versatile option in this lineup

 Revo Sofa Bed Mattress